-Did you know that “Ethiopian time” is six hours off from “international time”?
+Did you know that “Ethiopian time” is offset six hours from “international time”?

 The Ethiopian clock is a natural consequence of two things: